 Don’t have sex or wear tampons

-You will be bleeding a lot after your c-section.
+You will have a lot of vaginal bleeding after your caesarean birth.
 Tampons are not allowed so pads will be your BFF for a little while.

-Yes, they’re bulky and they suck but they do the job!
+Yes, sanitary pads are bulky and they suck but they do the job!
 The hospital will give you some pads but you’ll want to get your own when you get home.

 Here are a few that I liked after my c-sections.